 TagVault.org Provides Solutions

 TagVault.org provides tools and processes that make these processes easy, inexpensive and integrated into existing processes for any tag producer environment.

 GUI Tag Creation & Signing

-For those organizations just starting to work with SWID tags, TagVault.org provides a GUI version of the tag creation and signing tool that can be used on multiple platforms (Linux, Mac and Windows have been tested).
+For those organizations just starting to work with SWID tags, TagVault.org provides a GUI version of the tag creation tool that can be used on Windows.
 This utility provides an easy to use, guided interface to creating the first SWID tags your organization will need.

-This utility ensures that all SWID tags created are well-formed and valid XML and will also validate that data values meet the standards defined data restrictions (such as the structure of a regid value).
-This utility will also allow organizations to utilize digital signatures stored in a Java keystore to digitally sign their validated tags.
-Finally, the GUI version of the tool provides support for authoritatively time-stamped signatures that ensure a signed SWID tag will be persistent.
+This utility ensures that all SWID tags created are well-formed and valid XML and will also validate that data values meet the standards defined data restrictions (such as the minimum values required).

 Command line Tag Validation and Signing